The Julia Set: Production

 The film is written and directed by Niki Byrne.
 Producers include Jeffrey Penman, Ellen Goldsmith-Vein, Lee Stollman, Gillian Anderson, Nick Scherma, Tayler Haynes, Andrey Epifanov and Eleonora Granata-Jenkinson.
 It is produced by Potato Salad Cosmic Domination in association with The Gotham Group, If/Then, G Nus Media, Cinetrain, and Melegrano.

-The cast is led by Chase Infiniti, Gillian Anderson Christopher Briney, Jason Isaacs, Nina Hoss, Chloe Bailey, Carmen Ejogo, Nico Hiraga, Liz Lin and Alex Dillard.
+The cast is led by Chase Infiniti, Gillian Anderson, Christopher Briney, Jason Isaacs, Nina Hoss, Chloe Bailey, Carmen Ejogo, Nico Hiraga, Liz Lin and Alex Dillard.

 Principal photography was underway in London in October 2025.

+Release

+The Julia Set premiered at the Toronto International Film Festival in September 2026.